fireJera/fireJera.github.io/_posts/2017-05-02-CoreAnimation.md

 > Note: For layer-backed views, it is recommended that you manipulate the view, rather that its layer, whenever possible.
 In iOS, views are just a thin wrapper around layer objects, so any manipulates you make to the layer usually work just fine.
 But there are case in both iOS and OS X where manipulating the layer instead of the view might not yield the desired results.
 Whenever possible, this document points out those pitfalls and tries to provided ways to help you work around them.

+##Providing Layer's Contents

+Layers are data objects that manage content provided by your app.
+A layer's content consists of a bitmap containing the visual data you want to display.
+You can provide the content for that bitmap in one of three ways:

+* Assign an image object directly to the layer object's contents property.(This technique is best for layer content thath never, or raraly, changes.)
+* Assign a delegate object to the layer and let the delegate draw the layer's content.(This technique is best for layer content that might change periodicallu and can be provided by an external object, such as a view.)
+* Define a ;ayer subclass and override one of its drawing methods to provide the layer contents yourself.(This technique is appropriate if you have to create a custom layer subclass anyway or if you want to change the fundamental drawing behavior of the layer.)

+The only time you need to worry aboyt providing content for a layer is when you create the layer object yourself.
+If your app contains nothing but layer-backed views, you do not have to worry about using any of the preceding techniqes to provide layer content.
+Layer-backed views automatically provide the contents for their associated layers in the most efficient way possible.

+###速度控制函数(CAMediaTimingFunction)
+1.kCAMediaTimingFunctionLinear（线性）：匀速，给你一个相对静态的感觉
+2.kCAMediaTimingFunctionEaseIn（渐进）：动画缓慢进入，然后加速离开
+3.kCAMediaTimingFunctionEaseOut（渐出）：动画全速进入，然后减速的到达目的地
+4.kCAMediaTimingFunctionEaseInEaseOut（渐进渐出）：动画缓慢的进入，中间加